DarylGraves/darylgraves.github.io/_posts/2025-04-07-NewOutlookQuickActions.md

 ![Shell Startup](assets/img/BlogPosts/RunShellStartup.png)

 The `Shell:Startup` folder is a user-specific folder.
-Anything in this location will run when you loginto your machine.
+Anything in this location will run when you login to your machine.

 ## Would you like to Know More?
 This just scratches the surface of what AHK can do.
 You can check out my personal (and growing) AHK file [here](https://github.com/DarylGraves/dotfiles/blob/main/AppData/Roaming/Microsoft/Windows/readonly_Start%20Menu/readonly_Programs/readonly_Startup/MoveWindowFocus.ahk).